Updated: Apr 23

 Point 3: Privileges are earned.

-Now, you can choose to be a benevolent parents and gift them some time online-let’s say two hours per day for the typical teenager as a rough example.
+Now, you can choose to be a benevolent parent and "gift" them some time online-let’s say two hours per day for the typical teenager as a rough example.

 If they want more than two hours (or whatever amount you set), they will work for the opportunity.
 That’s how the real world functions.